louiss98/emerge_project/docs/README.md

 ## About

-The GO2 Robotic Dog Project is a Unitree GO2 EDU robot engineered to model puppy-like behaviors through autonomous navigation of its environment.
+The EMERGE Project is a simulation-to-reality (sim-to-real) application designed for the Unitree GO2 robot.
+This project focuses on modeling and replicating puppy-like behaviors in simulation and then deploying them onto the physical robot.

+This project was a multi-disciplinary effort involving many contributors across various disciplines.

 ## Installation